xanderstevenson/text-2-mp3/README.md

 5. Run Program
 ```
-python3 text-2-mp3.py
+python3 txt-2-mp3.py

-WELCOME to TEXT-2-MP3
+WELCOME to TXT-2-MP3

-Enter the path of the file to convert text to speech (.txt file only)
+Enter the file in the files-to-read folder to convert text to speech (.txt file only)

 : readthis.txt